+This Area Permit will authorize to construct and operate up to two Class I wells in the permit area.
 This Permit is based on representations made by the applicant and on other information contained in the administrative record.
 Misrepresentation of information or failure to fully disclose all relevant information may be cause for termination, revocation and reissuance, or modification of this Permit and/or formal enforcement action.
 It is the Permittee's responsibility to read and understand all provisions of this Permit.
-Where a state or tribe is not authorized to administer the UIC program under the SDWA, the EPA regulates underground injection of fluids into wells so that injection does not endanger Underground Sources of Drinking Water (USDWs).
-The EPA UIC permit conditions are based on authorities set forth at 40 CFR parts 144 and 146 and address potential impacts to USDWs.
+Where a state or tribe is not authorized to administer the UIC program under the SDWA, EPA regulates underground injection of fluids into wells so that injection does not endanger Underground Sources of Drinking Water (USDWs).
+EPA UIC permit conditions are based on authorities set forth at 40 CFR parts 144 and 146 and address potential impacts to USDWs.
 Under 40 CFR part 144, subpart D, certain conditions apply to all UIC permits and may be incorporated either expressly or by reference.
 Regulations specific to Colorado injection wells are found at 40 CFR § 147 Subpart G.

 The Permittee is authorized to engage in underground injection in accordance with the conditions of this Permit.
 Any underground injection activity not authorized by this Permit or by rule is prohibited.

 Compliance with the terms of this Permit does not constitute a defense to any enforcement action brought under the provisions of Section 1431 of the SDWA or any other law governing protection of public health or the environment, nor does it serve as a shield to the Permittee's independent obligation to comply with all UIC regulations.
 Nothing in this Permit relieves the Permittee of any duties under applicable regulations.